josande/ABN/README.md

 Small application to fulfill the Objectives listed below.
 The application was built using Spring boot and Maven

-#### To start
+#### To start via maven

-To start, navigate to the project base directory and run
+To start via maven, navigate to the project base directory and run
 $*mvn spring-boot:run*

+#### To start via Docker

+To start as Docker container, navigate to the project base directory and run
+./mwnv install
+docker build -t abn/recipe .
+docker run -p 8080:8080 -e "JAVA_OPTS=-Ddebug -Xmx128m" abn/recipe

 #### Database